chazlarson/Media-Scripts/Kometa/README.md

 1. [kometa-trakt-auth.py](#kometa-trakt-authpy) - generate trakt auth block for Kometa config.yml
 1. [kometa-mal-auth.py](#kometa-mal-authpy) - generate mal auth block for Kometa config.yml
 1. [original-to-assets.py](#original-to-assetspy) - Copy image files from an "Original Posters" directory to an asset directory
+1. [metadata-extractor.py](#metadata-extractorpy) - Extract all metadata from libraries into a Kometa-compatible metadata YAML file

 ### OBSOLETE
 1. [top-n-actor-coll.py](#top-n-actor-collpy) - generate collections for the top *n* actors in a library